The parking lot at the Sandia Creek trailhead was supposed to be 150 feet under water, if everything had gone as planned.

 Since that time, the property has remained untouched and more than 18 miles of hiking trails have developed.
 Those trails have become a cornerstone in Fallbrook, attracting up to 80,000 hikers and horseback riders each year.

-Earlier this year, FPUD agreed to sell the land to Wildlands Conservancy for $10 million.
-The two entities are currently in escrow.
+In 2018, FPUD agreed to sell the land to Wildlands Conservancy for $10 million.

 Selling to a conservancy, not a housing developer, at full-market value